TCLResearchHK/VRWorkshopCityU/README.md

 We will have hands on experience in creating VR applications using different tools.
 We will create an interior enviroment (read: a small room) twice, first using [Unity](https://unity3d.com/), and then using [A-Frame](https://aframe.io/).

-Firstly, We will model the room with [Sweet Home 3D](http://www.sweethome3d.com/).
+Firstly, we will model the room with [Sweet Home 3D](http://www.sweethome3d.com/).
 [Blender](https://www.blender.org/download/) will be used for modifying the 3D models.

-Secondly, we will turn the room model into a desktop VR application using Unity.
-The resulting application can be viewed using [HTC Vive](https://www.vive.com/).
+Secondly, we will turn the room model into a desktop application using Unity.
+The resulting application can be viewed on desktop.
+We will also demostrate what is needed to be done to make it runs in [HTC Vive](https://www.vive.com/), though due to time and hardware limitation, students will only develop a non-VR version.

 Finally, we will create a WebVR web page to display the room model using A-Frame.
-The resulting page can be visited on desktop browsers in 3D, and on mobile browsers in VR with the help of [Google Cardboard](https://vr.google.com/cardboard/).
+The resulting page can be visited on desktop browsers in 3D, and, on mobile browsers in VR with the help of [Google Cardboard](https://vr.google.com/cardboard/).

 ## Preparation